shashank88/system_design/README.md

 * [Designing data intensive appliations](https://dataintensive.net/) This is by far one of the best books about large-scale systems and the practical challenges encountered during building them.
 It's focussed more on data-oriented applications though.

+* [System Design Interview Preperation Series by CodeKarle](https://www.youtube.com/watch?v=3loACSxowRU&list=PLhgw50vUymycJPN6ZbGTpVKAJ0cL4OEH3) This is a collection of some of the most commonly asked system design interview question explain in a very detailed and straight forward manner.

 These talks should give you a starting point on how to think about such problems.

 ## <a name='basics'> Basics </a>